abi/exceptional/README.md

 TODO
 ====

-* Re-write all code (it's really ugly right now)
 * Figure out a better color scheme
+* Write some tests
+* Relative paths
 * Handle other kinds of special errors like we're handling AssertionError right now
 * Figure out how muliple imports/requires will be handled
-* Write some tests
-* Relative paths
 * Make sure it works correctly with bugs in imported modules